Shiva7071007/tumloader/README.md

+------------------------------NOTES---------------------------------------------

+-->this program uses tumblr api v1 ( for details goto https://www.tumblr.com/docs/en/api/v1 )

-change the download path in file /src/main.java at line "File myFile = new File("C:/downloads/downloadList.txt");"
+-->change the download path in file /src/main.java at line "File myFile = new File("C:/downloads/downloadList.txt");"

+-->search google for how to import downloads links from text file for the respected downloader.

+-->downloader is not included cause these downloaders can handle large downloads efficiently and provide better resume and queue compability